nbip/IWAE/README.md

 <img src="results/task01.gif" width="750" height="300" />

 ### Latent representations with 2 stochastic layers
 In `task03.py` we fit an IWAE with 2 stochastic layers of dimension 4 and 2 respectively.
 The (PCA of) the latent representations are seen below.
 The expectation of the latent representations are obtained using self-normalized importance sampling.
+The first layer to the left and the second layer to the right.

 <img src="results/task03_iwae_elbo_2_50_posterior_z1_at_epoch_3279.png" width="320" height="240" /> <img src="results/task03_iwae_elbo_2_50_posterior_z2_at_epoch_3279.png" width="320" height="240" />